jadeshi/SentRNA/README.md

 ### 3. Refinement
 To refine an initial model prediction using adaptive walk, use --mode refine and any other relevant arguments.
 An example is found in the third line of SentRNA/test_pipeline.py.
 This performs 300 adapative walk trajectories of length 30 on all 100 Eterna100 puzzles.

+The data passed to --input_data should be the .pkl file generated via testing a model in the "test_results" directory.
+For each puzzle tested, this file has the following information:
+[puzzle name, dot-bracket, predicted solution, structural accuracy]

+where the structural accuracy is defined as the fraction of matching dot-bracket characters between the predicted and actual target structures.
+This number is only there to inform SentRNA of exact matches so that it doesn't need to refine the puzzle.

 #### Example refinement
 An example of a trained model and its performance on one of the Eterna100 puzzles, Kyurem 7, is included.
 To use, copy everything from the /SentRNA/kyurem7_trained directory into /SentRNA and run "test_kyurem7.py".
 The script will first predict an initial solution to Kyurem 7 using the trained model, followed by 100 rounds of refinement.
 The refinement efficacy outputted at the end represents the fraction of trials in which a valid solution to Kyurem 7 was sampled.